stonkol/bill-split-Go/README.md

 the output in the terminal and in the text/md file itself.Will write in the top of the file.

+## 0. Why I made this app

+As the famous Splitwise only allow 6 bills added in one day, have annoying adds blocking too often while going to add a bill, I want to resolve it by make my own.
+For more privacy, compared to the normal bill split apps which stored it in a server.

 ## 1. Currencies

 Will have two types of currency written ways: